-- We will establish elementary, secondary (High School)
+- We will establish an elementary and secondary school.

-- We establish and educational grant for all Children of The Source to continue their education at the University Level.
+- We will establish an educational grant for all children of The Source to continue their education at the university level.

 - To co-create a sense of social stability and dynamism, with a foundation of safety and trust that enables members to freely express themselves to the benefit of all.

-- To share talents, skills and other resources within The Source Village, and outside to serve the greater good, as possible.
+- To share talents, skills and other resources within The Source, and outside to serve the greater good.

-- To honor diversity as a source of health, vitality and creativity in the natural environment and in community relations, fostering - acceptance, inclusively and transparency to reap the benefits of diversity.
+- To honor diversity as a source of health, vitality and creativity in the natural environment and in community relations.

 - We will connect with and serve the local community through workshops, employment opportunities, and business relationships.

-- To create opportunities and use technologies that enhances communication within The Source Ecovillage, and with the world wide community.
+- To create opportunities and use technologies that enhances communication within The Source, and throughout the world wide community.

-- To avoid using technologies that will harm or endanger the Source Ecovillage and the earth.
+- To avoid using technologies that will harm or endanger The Source and the Earth.

 - We will use scared technologies to enhance our understanding of our environment and assist us in healthy living.

 11) Code of Ethics